What is Idiopathic Hypersomnia (IH)?

 The next check is normally to see if you’re suffering from one of the Sleep Apneas, which will stop you getting a good night sleep.
 This is often a major complaint around EDS.
 Sorting these issues out may lead to the EDS disappearing of its own accord, which is a positive solution.

 If they find moderate or severe Sleep Apnea, they will most likely treat with a CPAP breathing device.
-This is a big step for most people and requires effort to make work.
-If that treatment is adhered to, but the EDS persists, then the next step is a polysomnogram and MSLT – the infamous overnight study.
+If that treatment is adhered to, but the EDS persists, then the next step is a polysomnogram and MSLT.

 Attending a sleep study

-These studies can be quite stressful in themselves as you’re covered in wires and sensors, but it shows how serious they are to find the root cause of your problem.
+These studies can be quite stressful as you’re covered in wires and sensors.
 If you suffer from anxiety, talk to the sleep centre before hand, so you go into the study as relaxed as possible.
-Maybe take a comfortable pillow or other personal items.
+Maybe take a comfortable pillow or other personal items to make the experience less demanding.

 A combined overnight and daytime sleep study (PSG & MSLT) will look at how long, and how well you sleep in the night, and the quality of your sleep.
-Six hours night time sleep is expected from the patient to allow the physiologists to make an accurate diagnosis.
-Any less might mean that the MSLT may not be scheduled.
+Six hours night time sleep is expected from the patient to allow the physiologists to make an accurate diagnosis, and to proceed to the MSLT.
+This is to rule out insufficient night time sleep as a cause of daytime sleepiness.

 Possible features of your night-time sleep could be: